StormTetris/English-Ukrainian-OP2.2/README.md

 Q: How often do you change this repository?

 A: I will roll out weekly patches for mistranslations, and immediate patches for new quests and any crashes.

+Q: Why are the character names in Russian even after the patch?

+A: If you load the characters in Russian, their names will be permanently be in Russian until they despawn during certain quests.